FusionCache/docs/docs/interfaces.md

 - `UPDATE`
 - `GET`

 This interface is intended to store hundreds of objects per query, possibly on startup when initial data is required.
-It is more efficient to send one large or a few medium sized `STORE` queries rather than many small queries, for example if storing thousands of objects.
+It is more efficient to send one large or a few medium sized `STORE` queries rather than many small queries.